-Thus we always emphasis on, teaching the students to prioritise water safety at this stage of their journey.
+Thus we always emphasis on, teaching the students to prioritize water safety at this stage of their journey.
 Here, Chris is being educated on the importance of always looking for a swim aid first if he is in the pool by himself, regardless of the other fun toys in the pool.

 Water safety should be educated, not taken for granted!